MtnViewJohn/DrawBoy/README.md

 --|||--||--||-||--||--|||--||--||-||--||--|||--||--||-  503 -->  |*  *  * |
 [Weaving:55]  T)abby  L)iftplan  R)everse  S)elect pick  P)ick list  Q)uit
 ```

 # ENVIRONMENT

+The following environment variables affect the behavior of DrawBoy.
+They
+provide information that will likely be common to all DrawBoy runs.
+It may
+be useful to set them in the users account profile.

 **DRAWBOY_LOOMDEVICE**